RobertoPrevato/jekyll-now/_posts/2017-10-13-Running-Docker-applications-in-Azure.md

 This way, it's sufficient to change an application setting with name 'ENABLE_SSH' to true/false and restart the machine, to enable or disable SSH development access from Azure Portal.

 ## Conclusions
 Deploying applications running in Docker containers in Azure is fun and offers great opportunities to experiment with technology stacks.
 First deployment and restarting applications is a slow operation, when fetching images from Docker Hub, making this approach still complicated for production scenarios.
-Next I will check whether Azure [Container Registry](https://azure.microsoft.com/en-us/services/container-registry/) service offers better performance, being *at home*.
+I will check whether Azure [Container Registry](https://azure.microsoft.com/en-us/services/container-registry/) service offers better performance, being *at home*.

-![All machines deployed in Azure](https://robertoprevato.github.io/images/posts/azuredocker/azure-tutorial-rg-demo-apps.png) *All running applications.*
+![All machines deployed in Azure](https://robertoprevato.github.io/images/posts/azuredocker/azure-tutorial-rg-demo-apps.png)